sailfishos-sony-nagara/main/README.md

 # Sailfish OS port to Sony Xperia Nagara devices

---Status:-- Work in progress, early construction phase with nothing working
+**Status:** Work in progress, early construction phase with nothing working

 This repository contains documentation and hosts the issues.